European shares recover as banks rebound and Greece outperforms

 By Sudip Kar-Gupta

-The pan-European STOXX 600 index rose 1.4 percent while the similar FTSEurofirst 300 index advanced 1.2 percent.
+The suspension of campaigning for Britain’s referendum on European Union membership also eased some of the selling pressure markets saw this week.
+The campaigns halted after a pro-EU British politician, Jo Cox, was killed on Thursday by a man wielding a gun and knife .

-Nevertheless, both ended with the week with losses of more than 2 percent, having fallen close to four-month lows on Thursday, and both are down roughly 10 percent so far in 2016.
+The pan-European STOXX 600 and FTSEurofirst 300 indexes both rose around 1.2 percent.
+They remained on course to end the week with a loss after falling close to four-month lows on Thursday.

-Athens’ benchmark ATG equity index outperformed, rising 5.4 percent after debt-ridden Greece got its latest financial aid from European authorities.
+Greece’s benchmark ATG equity index outperformed, rising 3.9 percent.
+Alpha Bank and Eurobank Ergasias surged more than 10 percent after Greece got its latest financial aid from European authorities.

 “Greece has seen a bit of a bounce after the Eurogroup granted Greece its latest 7.5 billion euros ($8.4 billion)tranche of funding,” said Markus Huber, trader at City of London Markets Limited.

-Britons will vote on June 23 on whether to leave the EU.
-Fears the world’s fifth-largest economy will quit the bloc it joined in 1973 have hit stock markets this week, driving investors into safe-haven assets such as gold and German Bunds.
+Britain, the world’s fifth-largest economy, votes on June 23 on whether to leave the EU.
+Concern that it will quit the EU has hit stock markets this week, driving investors towards safe-haven assets such as gold and German bunds.

-Recent opinion polls have put the “Leave” camp in the lead, although betting odds show a greater probability that Britain will vote to stay.
+Betting odds show a greater probability that Britain will vote to stay in the EU.
+But recent opinion polls have put the “Leave” camp in the lead.

 “The ‘Leave’ camp has been ahead in the polls, but that does not necessarily mean they will win the actual vote.
 We don’t want to call the result either way, and I would expect the rally today to soon fizzle out at the start of next week,” said Dominic Ryder, senior trader at JNF Capital.